pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 ## TLDR

 The short version is: **you should use it on Azure when you'd use DynamoDB on AWS.** That's to say, you should use it when you're OK with being cloud-specific, when you want hands-off scalability, and when you know the query pattern and potential cost ramifications ahead of time.
-Also, cost is a big caveat because Cosmos DB will likely cost more than an equivalent DynamoDB workload.

 But let's start at the beginning.